InitialH14/Api-Sql-Server/README.md

-# API untuk Migrasi Data dari SQL Server ke TimescaleDB
+# API for SQL Server to TimeScale DB Migration

-## 📌 Deskripsi
+## 📌 Description

-API ini digunakan untuk mengambil data realtime dari SQL Server dan menyimpannya ke dalam TimescaleDB menggunakan Node.js.
-API ini memungkinkan migrasi data historis maupun real-time dari SQL Server ke TimescaleDB, yang dirancang untuk menyimpan dan mengelola data time-series dengan efisien.
-Selain itu, API ini juga dapat digunakan untuk membuat snapshot di SQL Server.
+This project is used for take currently SQL Server data and save it into Timescale DB use Node.js.
+User can migrate historical and realtime data from SQL Server to TimescaleSB, created for save and manage time-series efficiently.
+Moreover, user can create snapshot in SQL Server use this project.

-Untuk migrasi data dari SQL Server ke TimescaleDB, API ini memiliki 3 mode berikut.
+For the migration, this API have 3 features below.

-1. Buffer menggunakan Kafka
+1. Buffer using Kafka
-2. Realtime streaming menggunakan Websocket
+2. Realtime streaming using Websocket
-3. Request - Response
+3. Request - response backend

-## 🚀 Teknologi yang Digunakan
+## 🚀 Tech in Project

 - **Node.js** (Backend)
 - **Express.js** (Framework API)